nygeog/mappluto_to_fgdb/README.md

 2) If running by pasting into ArcGIS Python command window make sure you turn OFF your checkbox Enable Background Processsing under Geoprocessing -> Options.
 The Create FileGeodatabase command does not like 64 bit Background Processing for some reason.

-Requirements (or at least what I used successfully) :
+Requirements (or at least what I used) :
 =============

 Windows 7